-We have reviewed the accompanying interim condensed statement of financial position of Gulf Insurance Group (A Saudi Joint Stock Company) (Formerly: AXA Cooperative Insurance Company) (the "Company") as at 31 March 2023, and the related interim condensed statements of income, comprehensive income, changes in equity and cash flows for the three-month period then ended, and a summary of significant accounting policies and other explanatory notes (collectively referred to as "the interim condensed financial statements").
+We have reviewed the accompanying interim condensed statement of financial position of Gulf Insurance Group (A Saudi Joint Stock Company) (Formerly: AXA Cooperative Insurance Company) (the "Company") as at 30 September 2023, and the related interim condensed statements of income, comprehensive income for the three and nine months periods ended 30 September 2023, and the related interim condensed statements of changes in equity and cash flows for the nine-month period then ended, and explanatory notes (collectively referred to as "the interim condensed financial statements").

-Management is responsible for the preparation and presentation of the interim condensed financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") as endorsed in the Kingdom of Saudi Arabia.
+Board of Directors is responsible for the preparation and presentation of these interim condensed financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") as endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on the interim condensed financial statements based on our review.